Amazon S3 Integration

 • sts:SetSourceIdentity

-2. Follow the instructions at the top of the "Register a location" page in AWS documentation to create an IAM policy with the following permissions, and attach the policy to the IAM role you created to grant the permissions to the role.
-The AWS documentation linked above gives a complete example, but the policy should at least include the following permissions:
+1. Follow the instructions at the top of the "Register a location" page in AWS documentation to create an IAM policy with the following permissions, and attach the policy to the IAM role you created to grant the permissions to the role.
+The policy should include the following permissions.
+An example policy is provided below.

 • s3:GetObject